Seattle is hiring a ‘director of recovery and equitable investment’ to lead on COVID-19

 The mayor ordered a hiring freeze earlier this year, when city revenues were rocked by the economy’s plunge.
 That won’t apply to the new position.

-“Hires within the City are still made on a cases by case basis … depending on the operational needs,” said Durkan spokesperson Kamaria Hightower.
+“Hires within the City are still made on a case by case basis … depending on the operational needs,” said Durkan spokesperson Kamaria Hightower.

 Though the recovery director will work in the mayor’s office, the salary will be covered by the city’s Finance and Administrative Services department, Hightower said.
 FAS will cover the salary within its existing budget, she said.